icerpc/icerpc-docs/pages/slice/language-reference/preprocessor.md

 ## Defining symbols

-Symbols can be defined two ways:
+Symbols can be defined in two ways:

-- By using the `#define` directive in a Slice file.
-This symbol will be defined for the remainder of the Slice file.
+- By using the `#define` directive in a Slice file, you can define a symbol will be defined for the remainder of the Slice file.

     ```slice
     #define ABC